datag/pkgbox/README.md

 Per default the configuration is stored at `$HOME/.pkgbox/conf`.
 An example configuration file `conf.sample` can be found in the base directory.

+Additional config files can be included by specifying the `-c` option for each config.

 ## Writing packages ##